zapier/visual-builder/docs/_docs/integration-checks-reference.md

 is not provided once the Zap is running.

-This check requires the static sample you define for each trigger/action/search to contain a subset of the keys in the latest run in your [Zap History](https://zapier.com/app/history) for that trigger/action/search.
+This check requires the static sample you define for each trigger/action/search to contain a subset of the keys in the latest run in the [Zap History](https://zapier.com/app/history).
+This check is performed using the Zap History for accounts belonging to the integration admins, so build your test Zaps in these accounts.

 ✘ an example of an **incorrect** implementation: